Frenuloplasty: Post-Operative Instructions

 Food/Drink: During the first few days, you may find it helpful to have soft, cool foods.
 You may find it challenging to consume hot or spicy foods, or foods that require a lot of chewing.

 Sutures: We use absorbable sutures that will usually fall off on their own within 3-5 days and sometimes anywhere from 1-10 days after surgery.
-As the sutures fall out, granulation tissue (a normal type of healing tissue) will fill the open wounds.
+As the sutures fall out, granulation healing tissue will fill the open wounds.
 If the granulation tissue overgrows the wound, we recommend brushing the surgical site with a soft brush to remove any oral debris.
 It is not necessary to completely remove the granulation tissue.
-As the granulation tissue heals, this tissue will begin to contract by around day 5-7.
-This is when the myofunctional therapy exercises become the most important.

-Myofunctional Therapy Exercises: We recommend that you take it easy for the first 3 days after your procedure.
-During this time, the most important thing is for you to minimize your pain.
-Once the pain is well-controlled, we encourage you to do light movements with your tongue by sticking it up to the front teeth with your mouth wide open, side to side inside the cheek, around the teeth, and suction hold.
-We recommend that you avoid sticking your tongue out during the first 5-7 days and to begin these more advanced exercises only once you have been cleared by your myofunctional therapist.
+Myofunctional Therapy Exercises: We recommend gentle tongue movements for the first 3 days after your procedure and to focus on minimizing your pain.
+This may include light movements with your tongue by lifting it up to the front teeth with your mouth wide open, moving side to side inside the cheeks, tracing the tongue bath and forth along the palate, and elevating the tongue in suction hold.
+Avoid sticking out your tongue during the first few days to prevent tearing the sutures.
+Contraction may occur by around day 5-7.
 It is extremely important to perform the stretches and exercises as prescribed by your therapist to obtain the most optimal results.

 Lip and Buccal Ties: We recommend that you take it easy for the first few days.
 Afterwards, run your tongue around the oral vestibule several times a day.
 We also recommend air puffs.
 After 1 week, you can do lift stretching and manual intra-oral massage.

-Many patients benefit from fascia physical therapy, craniosacral therapy, osteopathic manipulation, and other forms of physical therapy post-operatively depending on the clinical circumstance.
+Bodywork/Physical Therapy: Many patients benefit from fascia physical therapy, craniosacral therapy, osteopathic manipulation, and other forms of bodywork post-operatively depending on the clinical circumstance.

 Be gentle with exercises for the first 3—5 days.